 Bed bugs can be found anywhere that they can find a host to feed from.
 They can be found in such places as hotels, movie theatres, apartments, libraries, retail stores, dormitories, office buildings and more.
 In the home bed bugs hide near the piping, seams and tags of the mattress and box spring, and in cracks on the bed frame and head board.
 In heavily infested rooms bed bugs will hide in the seams of chairs and couches, between cushions, in the folds of curtains, in drawer joints, in electrical receptacles and appliances, under loose wall paper and wall hangings, even under carpet.
 Although bed bugs are not known to carry infectious disease, their bites are itchy and irritate the skin.

 Bed bugs are attracted to heat and carbon dioxide given off by potential feeding sources and only feed at night (usually between 1-4 AM).
 Once they feed they return to their hiding places for digestion and typically feed every 5-10 days.
 Typically bed bugs are brought in the home by "hitch hiking" on suitcases, furniture or clothing.
 It is always important to check used items for bed bugs before bringing them into your home.

 If you do have a bed bug infestation do not attempt to treat on your own using chemicals.
 Many "do it yourself" bed bug methods have caused illness and even death in certain cases over the past several months.
-Contact American Pest Control to ensure safe and effective removal of bed bugs from your home or business.
+Contact American Pest Control to ensure safe and effective treatment and removal of bed bugs from your home or business.